 Hey, Sean, great to speak with you.

-Uh, I had a thought uh about accountability.
+I had a thought about accountability.

-Uh, we've all seen in the past all the investigations that end up going nowhere.
+We've all seen in the past all the investigations that end up going nowhere.

-Uh, the most current iteration, and it's following the same script as Adam Schiff.
+The most current iteration, and it's following the same script as Adam Schiff.

-There's uh a case evidence being collected.
+There's a case, evidence being collected.

-No, whistleblowers are coming out of the woodwork.
+Now, whistleblowers are coming out of the woodwork.

 We're on the precipice.

-Remember, remember he got a preemptive pardon.
+Remember, he got a preemptive pardon.

 I understand that.

-And that that comes into another issue too.
+And that comes into another issue, too.

-But what I'd like to see, regardless of the statute of limitations or the pardon, is if it can't go to trial for any reason, play it out.
+But what I'd like to see, regardless of the statute of limitations or the pardon, is if it can't go to trial for any reason, play it out, collect everything like you're going to trial the day before your opening statement, and then you lay it all out in front of the court of public opinion.

-That evidence seems rather in incontrovertible to me.
+That evidence seems rather incontrovertible to me.

 You know, the main focus of me having Cash Patel and Pam Bondi on tonight is all of this new information.

-And there was even a CNN poll that said, Americans, you know, that this was Joe Biden's Justice Department.
+And there was even a CNN poll that said, Americans, you know, this was Joe Biden's Justice Department.

 If there was anything in there, it would have been released.